Get exclusive member benefits & effect social change. Join Today

 You may be advised to:

 It is normal to have swelling, discoloration, and discomfort for a few days.
 A small amount of bleeding is also common.
-Your doctor may also warn you about other routine side effects that are procedure dependant.
+Your doctor may also warn you about other routine side effects that are procedure dependent.